Skip to main content

 Introduction

-Welcome to the docs for @react-native-documents/picker and @react-native-documents/viewer packages available to sponsors.
-These packages provide a way to pick and view documents on the device's file system or remote locations.
+Welcome to the docs for @react-native-documents/picker and @react-native-documents/viewer packages.
+These packages provide a way to pick, save ('save as' dialog) documents and view documents on the device's file system or remote locations.

-There's the updated (list of changes below) @react-native-documents/picker with api that's very similar to the original.
+There's the improved (list of changes below) picker package (called @react-native-documents/picker) with api that's very similar to the original.
 Secondly, there's the completely new @react-native-documents/viewer package which is designed to work well together with picker.

 TypeScript